bakaraw/ExpensesTracker/README.md

 6. Install XAMPP
 7. Open xampp and start Apache and MySQL
 8. go to the project directory and open it in your VS code
-9. In the project directory, create `.env` file and copy the contents of `.example-env` into the `.env` file
+9. In the project directory, create `.env` file and copy the contents of `.env.example` into the `.env` file
 10. Open terminal (cmd or powershell) then run `php artisan migrate`.
 This builds the database schema
 11. Run `php artisan db:seed` to populate database with default data.
 12. Run `npm run dev`.
 NOTE: do not terminate this command.
 This is needed for the front end.